Showing posts with label Binocular astronomy. Show all posts

 Two 1/4" hex nuts and two 7/16" combination wrenches or pliers (to screw in the hanger bolts)

-Sturdy pointed knife to make holes/cuts in tennis balls
+Sturdy pointed knife and heavy leather gloves to make holes/cuts in tennis balls if you don't buy them pre-cut

 Sandpaper, tack cloth, paint, and paintbrush